systemli/ansible-role-onion/README.md

 Tests
 -----

-For developing and testing the role we use Github Actions, Molecule, and Vagrant.
+For developing and testing the role we use Github Actions, ansible-lint, Molecule, and Vagrant.

 Run local tests with: